Zion National Park

 Nature Notes

-When hiking in Zion you will often hear a pleasing but high pitched trill that vibrates through the air.
+When hiking in Zion Park you will often hear a pleasing, but high pitched trill that vibrates through the air.
 The trilling chorus is a lively one in the spring and early summer during the Canyon Tree Frog's mating season.
-These little residents of the park have a light gray color that allows them to blend in with the rocks that are along the pools of water, which are their natural habitat.
-The small creatures can be difficult to spot but are common in Pine Creek.
+These little residents of the park have a light gray color that allows them to blend in with the rocks that are along many pools of water in Zion, which is their natural habitat.
+The small creatures can be difficult to spot but are common in Pine Creek and Hidden Canyon.

 Next Page